LiraFi/Intro-to-github/README.md

 # Intro-to-github
-learning who to use github.
+learning how to use github.